Welcome to the world of being a Suzuki parent!

 Listening to music is also vital at this stage of music study.
 Please try to attend live musical events in your area.
 The schools post bulletins of current and future concerts you and your child may be interested in attending.

 Students need to be listening to the repertoire daily.
 (Suzuki Volume 1) (Suzuki Volume 2) It is not necessary to sit down and focus on the music – merely to have it playing in the background.
-(The Suzuki method is based on the mother-tongue approach to music learning.)
+(The Suzuki method is based on the mother-tongue approach to music learning, so what is heard in the environment will be internalized.)
 Remember – adults live in the world of reason; children live in the world of the senses.

 Parents must try to be positive and consistent.
 Let your child play at the piano!
 While it is important to go through everything that occurred at the lesson daily during practice, it is also important to let your child experience what THEY can learn on their own at the piano.
 Please let them play.

 Regarding practice – setting aside and sticking to a practice time is your responsibility.
 Just as you decide to serve your child three well-balanced meals and take the initiative to get them to brush their teeth every day, you are responsible for giving that loving and firm push to create a healthy practice ritual and musical environment for your child.

 Being a musician is a habit and needs to become a part of one’s daily routine.
 As Shinichi Suzuki once said, "Practice on the days you eat!"
 Regular routine practice is far preferable to lengthy, but inconsistent practice.
 Practice sessions should occur in a quiet environment ideal for focus (no TV) and at a tuned piano.
 Pianos should be tuned every six to twelve months.
 Regular, focused and supervised (depending on the age of the student) practice will result in more rewarding lessons and a greater musical experience.
 The best and most effective time to practice will be the evening after your child’s lesson.
 At this time, everything covered in the lesson will solidify in both their fingers and in yours!